Leaf Structure in Cambridge IGCSE Biology (0610): Tissues, Adaptations and Gas Exchange Explained

 Key takeaways

-- Spongy mesophyll has air spaces for gas diffusion; guard cells control stomata opening.
+- Spongy mesophyll — air spaces for gas diffusion between stomata and photosynthesising cells.

 What is leaf structure in Cambridge IGCSE Biology?

-Read the full labelled diagrams and notes on Tutopiya’s Leaf Structure subtopic page before attempting questions.
+You can read the full explanation, labelled diagrams and notes on Tutopiya’s Leaf Structure subtopic page before you attempt questions.

 The core ideas you must master